 If you’ve got kids younger than 9, Omaha Children’s Museum is the best place to let them loose.
 After a few hours of playing, building, and learning, they’ll be all tuckered out.
 Disclosure: I work at Omaha Children’s Museum.

-Update: In 2020, capacity is limited at the museum so I highly recommend purchasing tickets ahead of your visit (up to seven days in advance).
+Update: In 2020, capacity is limited at the museum so I highly recommend purchasing tickets ahead of your visit.

 Most winters, it’s great to head to Do Space for hands-on tech activities for kids.
 There’s a room for younger kids and one for teens (that has a huge video game screen).
 Check out kits to test out robots and play games.

 Adults head here to use the computers and 3D printer.
 Best of all – it’s FREE!

 Joslyn Art Museum

 Joslyn Art Museum is my go-to for a calming experience.
 I just head right to my favorite galleries and seek out new details in familiar paintings.
 That works when I’m alone.

 When I’m with my kids at Joslyn Art Museum, we head to Art Works or check out an activity backpack and do all the activities.
 Update: Due to COVID-19 safety measures, Art Works and the backpack program are temporarily closed.

 Don’t forget, Joslyn is FREE (some traveling exhibitions may be an additional ticket for you, but kids are going to be admitted free).